 How many phrases have we heard that apply to our almost existence.

 “You almost hit a home run.”

-“If only he had been less than a second faster he would have almost won the race.”
+“If only you had been less than a second faster you would have almost won the race.”

 I can find nothing celebratory about almost doing anything.